Moving abroad to Barcelona can be incredible with kids, but not without its surprises along the way too!

-Life abroad really does give you an entirely new perspective into the world – and raising expat kids in Spain has had its fair share of surprises along the way.
+Life abroad as an expat family really does give you an entirely new perspective into the world.
+And raising expat kids in Barcelona has had its fair share of surprises for my husband and I along the way.

 When we made the decision to move to Barcelona with our young children, we dreamed about the new adventures they would have and broader perspective they would gain into the world around them!

-However….(and I say that with a giggle) there have also been some rather….surprising and unexpected experiences for the kids that Tony and I were NOT prepared for.
+However….(and I say that with a giggle) there have also been some rather….unexpected experiences for the kids that Tony and I were NOT prepared for.
 Things that locals here don’t blink an eye to, just another day in the life of a major European city.

 Here we go, starting with the most obvious and uncomfortable of them all!
 Let’s just get this one out of the way, shall we?